37 A tour of fixed effects and cluster-robust SEs

 clusters = dat$id )

-summary( Mstud )
+broom::tidy( Mstud ) %>%

-For our research question, we see that Catholic schools score 2 points higher than Public, on average, beyond individual level SES.
+For our research question, we see that Catholic schools score about 2 points higher than Public, on average, beyond individual level SES.

 We can further control for school mean SES, like with aggregation: